hullw-lab/MIND_news/README.md

 ## 2. Methodology Note on Train/Validation Split

-**Why this section exists:** The canonical MIND-small dataset ships with separate train and dev files, but the authoritative source was unavailable during this project, requiring a different validation strategy.

 ### The sourcing problem

 Microsoft disabled public access to the original MIND Azure blob at `https://mind201910small.blob.core.windows.net/release/`.
 Kaggle only had the training set and the official MIND website's validation set was just a duplicate of the training.
 I actually had to do the whole experiment again with a temporal split after I saw the AUC score being way too high and saw that the data in the validation set was the exact same as the training set.